jakemaguy/QuickBuyMenu/README.md

 		- `qbuy`
 - Allows you to select from a list of available handheld items, similar to the vanilla STORE page
 - Automatically deducts the item cost from your credits and adds the item to your inventory
+   - If your inventory is full, it will spawn the items on the ground near your players feet.
 - Compatible with [Reserved Slot Item](https://thunderstore.io/c/lethal-company/p/FlipMods/ReservedItemSlotCore/) related Mods

 ## Usage